 The following graphs show the results of my analysis:

-In Graph 2 we can see that, at every site we looked at, there were more LV circuits than HV circuits where the incident energy was above 8 cals/cm2.
-From an exposure point of view there are more “high” incident energy circuits at LV than at HV at every site.
+In Graph 2 voltage chart we can see that, at every site we looked at, there were more LV circuits than HV circuits where the incident energy was above 8 cals/cm2.
+From an exposure point of view, there are more “high” incident energy circuits at LV than at HV at every site.
 Electrical personnel are also more likely to be carrying out activities on the LV equipment that could expose them to an arc flash event.
 Some generic examples of activities that could expose personnel to arc flash (dependent upon equipment condition and design) are:

-Graph 3 shows us the percentage of the LV circuits that have “high” incident energy.
+Another graph showed us the percentage of the LV circuits that have “high” incident energy.
 Across the 5 sites, an average of 20% of the LV circuits had “high” incident energy.

 Looking at the data, we can see that the perception that HV poses a higher arc flash risk than LV is incorrect.
 The arc flash hazard severity is on average higher at LV than HV.
 Electrical personnel working in a typical industrial or commercial environment are coming into contact with potential arc flash hazard more often at LV than at HV.